jpype-project/jpype/doc/userguide.rst

 Exceptions can be raised in proxies to throw an exception back to java.

-Exceptions within the jpype core are issued with the most appropriate python exception type such as ``TypeError``, ``ValueError``, ``AttributeError``, or ``OSError``.
+Exceptions within the JPype core are issued with the most appropriate python exception type such as ``TypeError``, ``ValueError``, ``AttributeError``, or ``OSError``.